Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 Method Invocation
 .................

-Let's suppose that the ``MyCat`` variable designates an instance of ``class_Cat``.
+Let's suppose that the ``MyCat`` variable designates an (active) instance of ``class_Cat``.
 Then this ``MyCat`` reference is actually just the PID of the Erlang process hosting this instance; so it may be named ``MyCatPid`` instead for additional clarity.

-All member methods (regardless of whether they are defined directly by the actual class or inherited) are to be called from outside this class thanks to a proper Erlang message, sent to the targeted instance via its PID.
+All member methods (regardless of whether they are defined directly by the actual class or inherited) are to be called from outside this class thanks to a properly formatted Erlang message, sent to the targeted instance via its PID.

 When the method is expected to return a result (i.e. when it is a request), the caller must specify in the corresponding message its own PID, so that the instance knows to whom the result should be sent.

-As for oneways, they are to be triggered with no caller information (should the caller PID be of use for a oneway, this information shall be listed among its expected parameters).
+Oneways, as for them, are to be triggered with no caller information [#]_, since no answer is to be sent back.

+.. [#] Should the caller PID be nevertheless of use for a given oneway (this may happen), this information shall be listed among its expected parameters.

 Therefore the ``self()`` parameter in the call tuples for requests below corresponds to the PID *of the caller*, while ``MyCat`` is bound to the PID *of the target instance*.